Succinct Planar Encoding with Minor Operations: Introduction

+\textbf{Related Work.} For encoding planar graphs without regards to providing fast access operations, Keeler et al.~\cite{KEELER1995239} showed an $O(n)$ bits representation.
+For a compression within the information theoretic lower bound refer to He et al.~\cite{doi:10.1137/S0097539799359117}.
+Due to Munro and Raman~\cite{doi:10.1137/S0097539799364092} there exists an encoding using $O(n)$ bits that allows constant-time queries which has subsequently been improved by Chiang et al.~\cite{10.5555/365411.365518}.
+We build on the succinct representation due to Blelloch and Farzan, which allows encoding arbitrary separable graphs and subsequently allows constant-time queries~\cite{10.1007/978-3-642-13509-5_13}, which builds on the work of Blanford et al.~\cite{10.5555/644108.644219}.
+Recently it was shown that the encoding of Blelloch and Farzan can be constructed using $O(n)$ bits in $O(n)$ time~\cite{cloud22}.
+Our work can be thought of as extending the encoding of Blelloch and Farzan to allow contraction operations.
 For edge contractions in planar graphs without regard to space-usage, Klein and Mozes~\cite{kleinmozes} presented an algorithm that runs in $O(\log n)$ time per contraction.
 Their work is based on techniques by Brodal and Fagerberg~\cite{Brodal99dynamicrepresentations}\full{, who showed that a bound out-degree orientation of a planar graph can be maintained under edge insertions and deletions in $O(\log n)$ time per update}.
 For edge and vertex deletions Holm and Rotenberg showed a data structure that provides any number of such deletions in $O(n)$ time~\cite{holm_et_al:LIPIcs.STACS.2021.42}.
 The state-of-the-art by Holm et al.~\cite{holm_et_al:LIPIcs:2017:7875} provides edge contractions in $O(n)$ time total.
-Their data structure allows constant time (per element) neighborhood and degree queries and (optionally) maintains parallel edges that occur due to merges\full{, while also allowing to view the graph as "simple", i.e., skipping parallel edges when querying the neighborhoods}.
+Their data structure allows constant time (per element output) neighborhood and degree queries and maintains parallel edges that occur due to merges, while also allowing to view the graph as "simple", i.e., skipping parallel edges when querying the neighborhoods.
 Using optional hashing techniques they provide expected constant time adjacency queries.
-Their data structure is based on the well-known notion of $r$-partitions~\cite{10.1145/2488608.2488672}, a technique we use as well. {The data structure of Holm et al.\ uses $\Theta(n \log n)$ bits to store various mapping data structures between vertex labels and initially applies graph transformations.
-For this and other reasons, their data structure is not succinct.} \full{Even assuming these steps could trivially be adapted to use $o(n)$ bits when encoding unlabeled graphs, they additionally construct a lookup table for storing small graphs such that each index encoding a graph with $k$ vertices uses $\mathcal{H}(k) + \Theta(\mathcal{H}(k))$ bits of space, with $\mathcal{H}(k)$ the entropy of encoding planar graphs with $k$ vertices.
-They then encode graphs of at least $n$ total vertices using such indices, i.e., they use $\mathcal{H}(n)+\Theta(\mathcal{H}(n))$ bits for storing all such small graph, i.e., their data structure is not succinct.}
+Their data structure is based on the well-known notion of $r$-divisions~\cite{FedericksonN87, Goodrich95, KleinNMSSC13}, a technique we use as well.
+The data structure of Holm et al.\ uses $\Theta(n \log n)$ bits to store mappings and initially applies graph transformations that increase the number of vertices by a constant factor, making it not succinct, neither for unlabeled nor labeled graphs.
+Even assuming these steps could trivially be adapted to use $o(n)$ bits when encoding unlabeled graphs, they additionally construct a lookup table for storing small graphs such that each index encoding a graph with $k$ vertices uses $\mathcal{H}(k) + \Theta(\mathcal{H}(k))$ bits of space, with $\mathcal{H}(k)$ the entropy of encoding planar graphs with $k$ vertices.
+They then encode graphs of at least $n$ total vertices using such indices, i.e., they use $\mathcal{H}(n)+\Theta(\mathcal{H}(n))$ bits for storing all such small graph, i.e., their data structure is not succinct.